 1.3.
-Thick plywood boards should be placed between the pipes' ends and the container's front panel in order to avoid damage to the container as a result of chafing and longitudinal shifting.
-The front end of the pipes should touch this plywood board (about 10mm) to avoid longitudinal movement.
+Thick plywood boards should be placed between the Wood Logs' ends and the container's front panel in order to avoid damage to the container as a result of chafing and longitudinal shifting.
+The front end of the Wood Logs should touch this plywood board (about 10mm) to avoid longitudinal movement.

-1.4.
-A hardwood beam, of a cross-sections size of 7.5 cm x 7.5 cm or larger, the ends of which should be inserted in the corrugated part of the container's side walls and then nailed to the container floor along the width of the container, in order to avoid longitudinal movements of the pipes.
+1.4 A hardwood beam, of a cross-sections size of 7.5 cm x 7.5 cm or larger, the ends of which should be inserted in the corrugated part of the container's side walls and then nailed to the container floor along the width of the container, in order to avoid longitudinal movements of the Wood Logs.

 1.5.
-If pipes of different lengths are shipped together, then an appropriate stopper should be placed for the shorter pipes as well.
+If logs of different lengths are shipped together, then an appropriate stopper should be placed for the shorter Wood Logs as well.

 2.1.
-For DV40 At least 6 tight lashing belts should be used across the pipes in identical intervals to restrict sidewise and longitudinal shifting of the pipes.
+For DV40 at least 6 tight lashing belts should be used across the Wood Logs in identical intervals to restrict sidewise and longitudinal shifting of the Wood Logs.